mikecurtis1/Hierarchy/README.md

 # Hierarchy

-A PHP application to generate a hierarchy of items from arbitrary descriptor tags.
+A PHP application to generate a hierarchy of items from arbitrary item descriptor tags.

 ## Sample Data File